DavideTriso/simple-and-advanced-search/README.md

 # SIMPLE AND ADVANCED SEARCH

 Filter arrays of strings by matching a query string on the client.
-Useful for combo-box widgets and similar.
+Useful for combobox widgets and similar.

 ## Dependencies